 Customers churn through 30% of SaaS apps, abandoning them when they find apps with more features and better functionalities.

 A SaaS product isn’t a one-off sale.
 It requires constant improvement, exceptional customer service, and a trailblazing SaaS marketing strategy.

-With the increase in the number of SaaS companies that exist, there is much to be learnt about SaaS marketing tactics that are in trend.
+With the increase in the number of SaaS companies that exist, there is much to be learned about SaaS marketing tactics that are on-trend.
 It’s up to you to focus on the strategies that suit your SaaS business to sky-rocket your SaaS sales.